ramsteak/EstraPy/docs/2_commands/40_background.md

 ---
 title: Background removal
 parent: Commands
-nav_order: 4
+nav_order: 40
 permalink: /commands/background-removal
 math: katex
 ---

 # Background removal

-XAS analysis requires removal of the background contributions to the signal and signal normalization.
-This operation is performed in multiple consecutive steps, represented by different commands.
+XAS analysis requires removing background contributions and normalizing the signal.
+This is performed in different steps, represented by different commands.
 In EstraPy, the background removal is represented by the subtraction of the background before the edge, called the preedge, the removal of the background after the edge, called the postedge, and removing contributions to the signal due to free, non-interacting electrons.
-These three steps are performed by three different commands, namely [`preedge`](#preedge), [`postedge`](#postedge) and [`background`](#background).
+These three steps are performed using the [`preedge`](#preedge), [`postedge`](#postedge) and [`background`](#background) commands.

 ## PreEdge

-The `preedge` command extracts the preedge contribution from the signal in the `x` column, assigning it to the `pre` column, and modifies the signal column with the corrected value.
-The preedge is modelled as a polynomial of degree n in the given range, and this estimation is extended to the entire data range.
+The `preedge` command estimates the preedge contribution from the signal in the `x` column, stores it in the `pre` column, and updates the signal with the corrected values.
+The preedge is modelled as a polynomial of degree n, usually linear, in the given range, and extrapolates the estimate across the entire data range.
 The range can be specified in either eV or k.

 ```sh
 preedge <range> [--options]